How To Add A Link Section To WordPress

 Plugin Description

-This plugin allows you to display a list of all your link categories with a complete list of all your links with notes and descriptions …
+The Link Library plugin lets you publish a list of all your link categories and a complete list of all your links plus descriptions and notes …

 (Link Library links.
-Image source: Link Library plugin website.)
+Screenshot taken from Link Library plugin documentation.)

-Link Library creates a page on your web site containing all the link categories in your Links area, plus all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection that lets your site users be made aware of any additions made to to your link library.
+This plugin can be used to create a page on your website containing all the link categories in your Links section, and all links defined for these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection that lets your site users become aware of additions to your link library.

-To learn more this WordPress plugin, visit the plugin site:
+To learn more this powerful plugin, go here:

 Congratulations!
-Now you know how to how to add a blogroll and manage links to other sites in WordPress.
+Now you know how to how to add and manage links to other websites in your WordPress sidebar menu.

 Tip